operator-playground-io/etcd-operator/cover.md

 - Create an instance of etcd Operator
 - Add users and enable authentication
 - Resize etcd cluster
-- Work on etcd Sample Application
+- CRUD operations on etcd using a Sample Application